 - Longtime conservative activist

-- Founder of Americans
+- Founder of Americans for Tax Reform

 - Founder of the Islamic Free Market Institute

 - Beginning in 1998, he established affiliations with radical Islamists and helped them gain access to President George W. Bush.

 See also: Suhail Khan Khaled Saffuri, Sami Al-Arian